 Before applying acrylic paint, you want to prep the area.
 If you try applying water-based paint over an oil paint surface, it won’t adhere well.

 Use fine-grit sandpaper to remove the gloss from the surface you’re painting.
 You want to use the sandpaper to remove just the glossy part, not all the old paint.

 After you sand the surface lightly, wipe it down and remove any dust.
 This is arguably one of, if not the single most important step to preparing the surface.

 Use TSP to Clean the Area (optional)

 You want to apply the fresh paint on a clean, even surface.
-To properly clean the area, use a solution one-fourth cup trisodium phosphate (TSP) and a gallon of water.
+To properly clean the area, use a solution of one-fourth cup trisodium phosphate (TSP) and a gallon of water.

 Make sure you wear safety glasses and gloves when dealing with TSP because it’s a hazardous chemical.
 Use the mixture to clean all the dirt.
 Then let dry.

 Use a Primer